Biden: ‘I’m feeling much better than I sound’ after COVID diagnosis - NewsBreak

 When asked how he was feeling, Biden, 79, gave a thumbs up as reporters were ushered out of a room that held a screen displaying his image and where four of his advisers were present in person.

-Dr. Kevin C. O’Connor, the president’s personal physician, released a letter Friday morning noting that Biden mounted a temperature of 99.4 degrees Thursday evening and that he responded well to taking Tylenol.
+Dr. Kevin C. O’Connor, the president’s personal physician, released a letter Friday morning noting that Biden had a temperature of 99.4 degrees Thursday evening and that he responded well to taking Tylenol.

-Biden’s temperature “has remained normal since then” though he’s continued to experience a runny nose, fatigue and a “loose” cough.
+Biden’s temperature “has remained normal since then,” though he’s continued to experience a runny nose, fatigue and a “loose” cough, O’Connor wrote.

 “His voice is deeper this morning.
-His pulse, blood pressure, respiratory rate and oxygen saturation remain entirely normal, on room air,” O’Connor wrote.
+His pulse, blood pressure, respiratory rate and oxygen saturation remain entirely normal, on room air,” O’Connor added.

-COVID-19 Response Coordinator Ashish Jha said during a joint news briefing Friday afternoon after speaking with Biden virtually that the president is feeling well and continues to work in isolation.
+COVID-19 Response Coordinator Ashish Jha said during a joint press briefing Friday afternoon after speaking with Biden virtually that the president is feeling well and continues to work in isolation.

 Jha noted that Biden, who was previously diagnosed with asthma, has used an inhaler on and off for years when he’s had colds to treat “bronchospasm” that some people experience in very cold weather.